Universality for two-dimensional critical cellular automata: Voracity and quasi-stability

-By taking suitable translates of the voracious set $Z$ in Lemma~\ref{le:periodic}, it is clear that we can infect the whole of either $\ell_u^+$ or $\ell_u^-$.
-In order to return back along the line and infect the rest of $\ell_u$, we shall use the following lemma.
+By taking suitable translates of the voracious set $Z$ in Lemma~\ref{lem:periodic:infinite}, it is clear that we can infect the whole of either $\ell_u^+$ or $\ell_u^-$.
+We can then use Lemma~\ref{le:leftrightcluster} to return back along the line and infect the rest of $\ell_u$.